 Have you let the LA know the school you would like named?

-Have you spoken with the school itself to see if they can meet need / offer a place?
+Have you spoken with the school itself to see if they can meet the need/offer a place?

-Does the preferred school meet any of the conditions that mean the LA do not have to name it? (do you agree with these)?
+Does the preferred school meet any of the conditions that mean the LA does not have to name it?
+(Do you agree with these?)

-Have you chatted / seen the school that the LA are suggesting?
+Have you chatted/seen the school that the LA is suggesting?

 The exact wording can be found in the Children and Families Act 2014, point 39